BlazejKrzyzanek/PointOfSale/README.md

 Implement a simple point of sale.

 <b>Assume you have:</b>
- - one input device: bar codes scanner \newline
+ - one input device: bar codes scanner
  - two output devices: LCD display and printer

 <b>Implement:</b>